wesleycamargo/azure-docs.pt-br/articles/active-directory/saas-apps/waywedo-tutorial.md

 Para configurar a integração do Azure AD ao Way We Do, você precisará dos seguintes itens:

-- Uma assinatura do AD do Azure
+- Uma assinatura do Azure AD
 - Uma assinatura do Way We Do habilitada para logon único

 > [!NOTE]